The Office of Undergraduate Research & Creative Experience (OUR)

 Research and creative work is integral to the development of the student, both as a scholar and as an individual.
 At LMU, such work is encouraged the moment students are accepted to the university.
 There are a many opportunities available to all students, freshmen to seniors, to lead or take part in a variety of projects, from scientific research to artistic endeavors, with other students or alongside distinguished faculty in that field.

-The pulse of undergraduate research flows through the Office of Undergraduate Research & Creative Experience which offers support and opportunities for students in any major to engage in a research project.
-Students may participate in the Undergraduate Research Opportunities Program (UROP) or the Summer Undergraduate Research Program (SURP) and they present their research at a discipline-based conference, the Undergraduate Research Symposium, and co-authored publications.
-In 2015-2016, 493 students participated in one or more of these faculty mentored programs.
+The pulse of undergraduate research flows through the Office of Undergraduate Research & Creative Experience, which offers support and opportunities for students in any major to engage in a research project.
+Students may participate in the Undergraduate Research Opportunities Program (UROP) or the Summer Undergraduate Research Program (SURP) and they can present their research at a discipline-based conference, the Undergraduate Research Symposium, as well as co-author publications.
+In 2016 - 2017, 556 students participated in one or more of these faculty mentored programs.